stereolabs/ros2_replay_data/README.md

 Keyboard keys to control the svo replay :

 - "Space" key : Pause/Resume the SVO.
-- "Right Arrow" key : Move to the next frame (only when SVO is paused).
+- "Right Arrow" key : Manually seek forward on the data by one time step increment (only when SVO is paused).
+- "Up Arrow" key: Increase the `seek_time_step` parameter by 0.1 seconds.
+- "Down Arrow" key: Decrease the `seek_time_step` parameter by 0.1 seconds.

 >Adapt the Rviz panel to match the relevant topics you want to see displayed.
 If the namespace has been changed, topic names will need to be changed too.
 > To connect data from external sensors publishing in other frames, you might need to set up a static transform between the camera frame and the sensor frame to see it synchronized in rviz.